History of Wesleyan University in Timeline

 In 1992, Amos Magee was named a National Soccer Coaches Association of America (NSCAA) Division III All-American.

-In 1995, John Maher's "Thinker, Sailer, Brother, Spy: A Novel" featured a fictionalized look at a professor's life at Wesleyan University.
+In 1995, John Maher's "Thinker, Sailer, Brother, Spy: A Novel" featured a fictional look at the life of a professor at Wesleyan University.

 Wesleyan University, 1831–1910: Collegiate Enterprise in New England